 The sad decline of our great city

-Cargo ships grew and grew in size and the old dock was soon filled in and new docks were built to the north and south of the city.
+Cargo ships continued to grow in size and, eventually, the old dock was filled in.
+New docks were built to the north and south of the city.

-The London gastropubs served great food but the pubs were really rundown.
-“We have one of those” quipped Nikos at the time.
+The London gastropubs served great food but the pubs were rundown.
+“You have one of those” quipped Nikos at the time.

-The mission was now to make, bake and create genuinely fresh food.
-London had its fresh food markets, Liverpool didn’t.
-Another plan was needed to bring fresh ingredients to The Monro, long before farmers markets became fashionable.
+Another plan was needed, then, to bring fresh ingredients to The Monro, as this was long before farmers markets became